pyfsi/coconut/coupling_components/coupled_solvers/models/models.md

 The first of which is the `predict(dr)` method, which returns an estimation of $\Delta \tilde{x}=N^k\Delta r$ from an input $\Delta r$, based on stored input and output pairs.
 Second, in order to improve the estimation, input-output pairs can be added to the model using the method `add(r, xt)`.
-Third, the method `filterq(dr)` returns the part of vector $\Delta r$ which is orthogonal to the columnspace of the matrix containing the differences between consecutively stored inputs.
+Third, the method `filter_q(dr)` returns the part of vector $\Delta r$ which is orthogonal to the columnspace of the matrix containing the differences between consecutively stored inputs.
 In other words, it returns the part of the input vector $\Delta r$ for which the deficient approximation of the Jacobian holds no information.
 Note that it is equal to the part of the vector $\Delta r$ which is inside the nullspace of the approximation of the Jacobian represented by the model.

 ## Least-squares